ravibabu1408/TestAutomation/README.md

 - After test,  run  ```mvn serenity:aggregate```
 - reports are published at [./target/site/serenity/index.html](./target/site/serenity/index.html)
 - After every run new test reports will be added
-###GitLab CI CD Pipeline
+###CI CD Pipeline
-- Pipeline [CI CD job](https://code.roche.com/jhadhavs/roche-gigya-bdd-test/-/pipelines) is set for this project
+- Pipeline XXXXXXXXXXXXXXXX is set for this project
 - After every changes pushed to the branch pipeline will be triggered
 - Build and Test Jobs will run on CI
 - Test Artifacts can be downloaded from pipeline archive